g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 I found this extremely engaging, because I was trying to be the kind of person who followed arguments, who had philosophy as the centre of their life.
 I never took on radical scepticism as a full belief (or a full absence), but as an exposé of the lack of justification for most of the things I saw around me, no matter how intimidating or high status.
 I had to learn <a href="{{scott}}">epistemic helplessness</a>, in the positive sense of not treating any single argument I couldn't immediately counter as coercive.
 I had to give up on certainty, on certain useless definitions of knowledge, and on armchair inquiry.
 I am now glad of it.

 If meeting such a person - more generally, if realising that a common kind of philosophy cannot answer the sceptical paradoxes - doesn't cure you of a naive relationship with philosophy, nothing will.

+Radical scepticism is _useful_.
+Descartes used radical scepticism to convince himself that God's existence was certain.
+But we can use it for real reasons: to release ourselves from illegitimate authorities (including ourselves), to probe the idea of knowledge by looking at the limit case, or to get over naive philosophy in general.
+If it can't beat this...

 <br>